OSC/ood-documentation/source/app-development/tutorials-passenger-apps/ps-to-quota.rst

 ---------------

 #.
 Login to Open OnDemand, click "Develop" dropdown menu and click the "My Sandbox Apps (Development)" option.
 #.
-Click "New Product" and "Clone Existing App".
+Click "New App" and "Clone Existing App".
 #.
 Fill out the form:

    #.
 Directory name: ``quota``